Monday, January 16, 2012

 http://www.flickr.com/photos/drmillerlg/3590742697/

-Radam's heirs continued to make money from sales of the Killer, but in 1912, an amendment to the Pure Food and Drugs Act made deception in labeling illegal, and his potion was determined to be mostly water with a little red wine and dashes of hydrochloric and sulfuric acids.
-It was worthless as a medicine, and the lucrative business quickly came to an end.
+Radam's heirs continued to make money from sales of the Killer, but in 1912, an amendment to the Pure Food and Drugs Act made deception in labeling illegal.
+His potion was determined to be mostly water with a bit of red wine and dashes of hydrochloric and sulfuric acids.
+It was worthless as a medicine, and the lucrative business quickly ended.

-Thanks to Nathan's keen eye, we both ended up with something for "Show and Tell."
-He took the the pottery shard and it's story to school, and he allowed me to write about his find in this blog entry.
+Thanks to Nathan's keen eye, we both had something for "Show and Tell."
+He took the pottery shard and its story to school and allowed me to write about his find in this blog entry.

 Science is the great antidote to the poison of enthusiasm and superstition.